 Agriculture and ecosystems

-The GWSA also allows the Council to create additional Subcommittees to advise the Council.
-To address the technical complexity and data needed for this effort, to improve upon the state’s emissions inventory, undertaking scenario evaluation of draft recommendations, and establishing from which to measure progress over time, the Council also will create a fifth Subcommittee:
+The GWSA also allowed the Council to create additional Subcommittees to advise the Council.
+To address the technical complexity and data needed for this effort, to improve upon the state’s emissions inventory, undertaking scenario evaluation of draft recommendations, and establishing from which to measure progress over time, the Council also created a fifth Subcommittee:

 Science and data

-The core function of the Subcommittees is to recommend draft initiatives, programs and strategies for the Council to review, refine and compile into Vermont’s Climate Action Plan.
-As outlined in the legislation, the Subcommittees collectively must further the following objectives:
+The core function of the Subcommittees is to recommend draft initiatives, programs and strategies for the Council to review, refine and compile into an updated Vermont Climate Action Plan.

-Prioritize the most cost-effective, technologically feasible, and equitable GHG emissions reduction pathways, adaptation and preparedness strategies;

-Provide for GHG emissions reductions that reflect the relative contribution of emissions from different sectors;

-Minimize negative impacts on marginalized and rural communities and individuals with low and moderate incomes;

-Ensure that all regions of the state benefit from GHG emissions reductions;

-Support economic sectors and regions of the state that face the greatest barriers to emissions reductions, especially rural and economically distressed regions and industries;

-Support industries, technology, and training that will allow workers and businesses in the state to benefit from GHG reduction solutions;

-Support the use of natural and working lands to reduce GHG, sequester carbon and increase resilience; and

-Maximize the state’s involvement in interstate and regional initiatives and programs designed to reduce GHG emissions, and build upon state, national, and international partnerships and programs.

-Two of the Subcommittees – Just transitions and Science and data – will create a workplan that focuses on providing inputs into and reviewing outputs from the other three Subcommittees.
-The remaining three Subcommittees will create a workplan that, among them, mirrors the tasks described in the statute:

-Inventory existing programs to related to your Subcommittee’s Charge;

-Identify, analyze and evaluate new strategies/programs needed to meet your Subcommittee’s Charge;

-Evaluate cost-effectiveness of both existing and new strategies and programs;

-Develop financing strategies;

-Develop monitoring strategy for assessing:

-GHG emissions

-Program effectiveness

-Impacts of climate change on Vermont’s climate, wildlife and natural resources

-Community resilience;

-Identify rules to be adopted (by ANR)
+The Council will establish the parameters and needs ahead of each 5-year Plan revision and direct the Subcommittees where they should focus their work.

-Additional detail on the specific charge for each of the Subcommittees is provided below.
+Additional detail on the specific charge for each of the Subcommittees is available in this document [link] and should be updated periodically as needed.
+Agency staff also developed a logistical guide to support Subcommittees.

-As noted in the statute, the Subcommittees works will be based on the “reports, plans, and information pertaining to greenhouse gas emissions reduction and climate resilience strategies from the Agency of Natural Resources, the Department of Public Service, other State agencies and departments, and, where appropriate, the State Comprehensive Energy Plan…”

-In addition, the statute calls for the adoption of the Vermont Climate Action Plan by Dec 1, 2021 and an update of the Plan every four years thereafter.

 Leadership structure for the Subcommittees – Co-Chairs

 Each Subcommittee will have co-chairs.
-One co-chair will be a Council executive-appointed member or their designee, and one co-chair will be a Council member appointed by the legislature or their designee.
+One co-chair will be a Council executive-appointed member or their designee, and one co-chair will be a Council member appointed by the legislature.
 In specific cases, an additional co-chair may be designated from outside the Council depending on the needs and purpose of a particular Subcommittee.
 The primary criteria for selecting co-chairs are:

-Sufficient availability to dedicate substantial time to the Subcommittee, particularly during the initial months of developing the group’s draft recommendations.

-A substantive expertise on the topics and ideally some direct role in, or clear understanding of, aspects of the implementation of the proposed recommendations.
+Relevant interest and/or expertise.

 A willingness to work collaboratively with a diverse group of experts and stakeholders to develop recommendations.

+Availability to dedicate sufficient time to the Subcommittee, particularly during the initial months of developing the group’s draft recommendations.

 The Subcommittee co-chairs will: